Saturday: Sausage and Lentil Casserole

 I spend the rest of the afternoon pottering and tidying in the flat, I call my parents and finish my book before I mooch into the kitchen with thoughts of dinner.

-Tonight it’s sausage casserole which is exactly what I need on a day like today.
+Tonight it’s sausage and lentil casserole which is exactly what I need on a day like today.
 I love the process of a casserole – the chopping of the vegetables is so mindful, the slow bubbling of the sauce is so comforting.
 I lay out my ingredients…

 2tsp sunflower oil